diyism/TabRevivePro_metamask/README.md

-kiwi browser + custom metamask(transaction preview) is safer than the harward wallet!
+kiwi browser + custom metamask(transaction preview) is safer than a harward wallet!

 ![](./a.jpg)